topcoat/topcoat/test/perf/telemetry/README.md

 ```
 grunt telemetry
 ```
 This does two things: generates test files based on grunt templates from `page_sets_src`, and copies them to the right location in chromium telemetry tests.
+The telemetry files are first generated under `perf/page_sets` for debugging purposes (we might decide to generate them directly under chromium src later).
 To clean up the generated files, run
 ```
 grunt clean:telemetry
 ```